Chair of the Sea Fish Industry AuthorityClosed

 Meeting on a quarterly basis, the board ensures that Seafish is managed properly and effectively by providing strategic leadership, direction, support and guidance.

-The Seafish board currently consists of eight non-executive members.
+The Seafish board currently consists of seven non-executive members.
 All are appointed by Ministers in the UK’s four fisheries administrations (with the exception of Northern Ireland at this time).

 Four board members, including the Chair and Deputy Chair, must be independent of the UK sea fish industry.
 Other board members should represent the interests of the sea fish and seafood industry.